FAQ – General

-- The festivals are making a gender balance commitment which makes sense to their own event, programme and music genre e.g. major classical events like BBC Proms and Aldeburgh Festivals are looking at the number of women composers they commission.
-Popular music festivals are looking at the number of women on their stages and industry showcases are also looking at their conference panels.
+- Festivals and organisations are making a gender balance commitment which makes sense to their own set up, programme and music genre e.g. major classical events like BBC Proms and Aldeburgh Festivals are looking at the number of women composers they commission, popular music festivals are looking at the number of women on their stages and industry showcases are also looking at their conference panels.

 - 50:50 in line-ups of popular music festivals will be measured according to the number of acts featuring at least one self-identifying woman, transgender or non-binary individual.

 Does 50:50 mean an even balance of festival headliners?

 - Our priority in this first phase is to ensure that 50% of acts programmed include at least one woman/transgender/non-binary person.
 Many of the festivals are going further than this but we want this first target to be achievable and to encourage everyone who’s working on this to be thinking about long term change.

 What if one year a festival’s programme is more balanced than another year between now and 2022?